 Voluntary manslaughter can also be committed if you intentionally kill someone because you believe your act is justified, even though it is unreasonable.
 For example, if you are under the influence of a substance and kill someone who, you think, is coming to kill you when they aren’t, you may face voluntary manslaughter.

-Voluntary manslaughter is a felony of the first degree, resulting in potential punishment of up 20 years of imprisonment and a $25,000 fine.
+Voluntary manslaughter is a felony of the first degree, resulting in a potential punishment of up to 20 years of imprisonment and a $25,000 fine.
 After your lawyer investigates your case and evaluates the evidence, it could support accidental death or even self-defense.
 In some cases, if there is evidence the defendant killed in self-defense, voluntary manslaughter can be used as a plea bargain.

 Involuntary Manslaughter

-Involuntary manslaughter often is accidental homicide because of reckless or negligent actions while doing something that can be lawful or unlawful.
+Involuntary manslaughter is often accidental homicide because of reckless or negligent actions while doing something that can be lawful or unlawful.
 Depending on the level of recklessness, second-degree murder can also be charged.

 If you are driving under the influence of alcohol and cause an accident that directly causes someone’s death, you could be charged with involuntary manslaughter because an illegal act was committed negligently or recklessly.
 You most likely would be charged with Homicide by DUI, which has a mandatory incarceration penalty.
 Involuntary manslaughter can result in up to five years in jail as a first-degree misdemeanor.